 - kosher salt and fresh ground pepper to taste

-Heat olive oil on high heat in a large stockpot, and sauté carrots, celery, onion and garlic until softened.
+- Heat olive oil on high heat in a large stockpot, and sauté carrots, celery, onion and garlic until softened, about 5 minutes.

-Add broth and farro, and stir well.
-Bring soup to a boil, and then reduce heat to low, cover and let simmer for about 45 minutes, or until farro is tender, stirring occasionally.
+- Add the stock and stir well.
+Bring the soup to a boil, and then reduce heat to low, cover and let simmer for about 30 minutes, or until the vegetables are tender, stirring occasionally.

-Add drained beans, kale and basil.
+- Add the pasta, drained beans, kale and basil.
 Return soup to a simmer.
 Add salt and pepper to taste.

 Are you watching the Olympics?
 What's your favorite winter sport?